majorleaguetagpro/Rules/README.md

 2. MLTP teams can add players from mLTP, NLTP, players dropped by other MLTP teams, or the pool of players with Sunday availability who were not drafted to Majors and are not playing in another league.
 3. mLTP teams can add players from NLTP, players dropped by other mLTP teams, or the pool of players with Monday availability who were not drafted to Minors and are not playing in another league.
 4. Teams must use the transaction form to complete their transactions.
 Transactions become official when posted to #mltp-announcements.
-5. Players who have been dropped from another team's roster must be dropped 48 hours before roster transactions lock (12PM Eastern on Sunday) to be eligible to be added for the upcoming week's matches.
+5. There will be a rolling free agency period where transactions will be processed daily at 11:59 PM ET.
+There is still a roster transactions lock on Sunday at 12PM ET where any changes will need CRC approval.
+6. A player may reject a call up but will forfeit the ability to be called up to another team this season.

 ### Section 6 - MLTP Drops
 1. Players who are dropped from MLTP rosters can be added to a mLTP roster after Week 4 if they are not picked back up by another MLTP team (before the deadline).
-2. They must be dropped 48 hours before roster transactions lock (12PM Eastern on Sundays.
-Drops must occur by 12PM Eastern on Friday.) to be eligible for the upcoming week's matches.
+2. They must be dropped before roster transactions lock (12PM Eastern on Sundays) to be eligible for the upcoming week's matches.
 3. Priority for additions will be given in reverse order of the standings.
 If a mLTP team elects to call up a player in the week 4 transaction period, then they will not be eligible to add an MLTP drop in the Week 4 transaction period unless all other teams opt to not add the dropped player.
 4. Dropped players can opt to not be eligible for addition to a Minors roster.
 They are automatically ineligible if they signed up as unavailable on Mondays.
 5. Once added to a Minors team, players may not be called back up to a Majors team apart from a one-week loan.